 Truly, this frightens me.
-I’ve seen many a friend become a victim of phishing sites (website that purports to be an authentic login page for a website you use, with the intention of stealing your username and password).
+I’ve seen many a friend become a victim of phishing sites, or website that purports to be an authentic login page for a website you use, with the intention of stealing your username and password in order to access bank accounts and steal your identity.
 These come in many forms, and if you happen to be in the category of people that use a single password for everything, imagine having to go back and change them all.

 Personally, I don’t use the same password twice for anything.
 I have a unique password for every website where I have a login.
-In this article, I’ll give you some tips that will help you maintain a much more secure online lifestyle, and perhaps these are tips you can share with your users.
-Here’s a quick breakdown of what I’ll be discussing:
+In this article, I’ll provide some tips that will help readers maintain a much more secure online lifestyle, and may even be beneficial in setting up password rules for sites designed to allow a secure login.
+Here’s a quick breakdown of the tips we’ll review:

 To get us started, let’s take a look at the process of selecting a password.
 I know that a lot of people use the same password for their online banking that they use for Facebook or their email.
 In addition, it’s often something really simple like the current family cat’s name.
 Let’s take a look at why this might not be such a great idea.
 If a criminal was going to start guessing at passwords, they often start with the most obvious: birthdays, family members’ names, friends’ names, pets’ names.

 For starters, this makes guessing your password incredibly simple for a would-be criminal.
 Why not pick something very personal that no one else knows and then use that on all your websites?
 Simply put, this creates a single point of failure.
 If this one password is compromised, so is your entire life.

 When creating passwords, I use mnemonics with a twist.
 According to Webster, a mnemonic is something that assists or is intended to assist memory.
 So here’s a quick breakdown of how I choose my passwords.
 When I get to a website for which I need a good password, I ask myself these 5 questions:

 - When thinking of the website, what is the first word (over 6 letters long) that comes to mind?